 Amy protects the global interests of national and international clients in a wide variety of industries, including fashion, cosmetics, pet products, publishing, medical devices, restaurants and food, exercise equipment, web-based business applications and telecommunications platforms, and consumer and designer goods.

 Amy has served as a Vice President of the New York Women's Bar Association and has co-managed their continuing legal education programs for several years.
-She is also a member of the American Bar Association and the International Trademark Association (INTA) and is on the Board of Directors of Savvy Ladies, a non-profit whose mission is to educate women to be financially savvy.
+She also teaches CLE programs for Lawline.
+In addition, Amy is also a member of the American Bar Association and the International Trademark Association (INTA) and is on the Board of Directors of Savvy Ladies, a non-profit whose mission is to educate women to be financially savvy.
 Amy also was a speaker at and served on the Advisory Board for TedxTimesSquare.

 Before joining Tarter Krinsky & Drogin, Amy was a partner at Gottlieb, Rackman & Reisman, P.C.